tariq1890/manage-version/README.md

 ```

 #### Examples
+- Perform a minor version update to the project's package.json e.g 2.1.3 -> 2.2.0

 ```bash
 manage-version update minor
 ```
+- Perform a major, minor, or patch update to the version dependent on the last branch merged into the specified repo

 ```bash
 manage-version update github -o procore -r manage-version -t $GITHUB_TOKEN
 ```

 ## Tests
 ```